 For the initial survey pattern, nominal constant radar altitude (RA) for N43RF for the first penetration is 5,000 ft (1.5 km.
 Conditions permitting, N43RF would then descend to 2,500 ft (750m) for the remainder of the flight.
 N42RF would fly at 7,000 ft (2.1 km).
 For category 4 or 5 storms with intense turbulence, constant pressure altitudes would be flown with N43RF flying at 8,000 ft (2.4 km) and N42RF flying at 12,000 ft (3.6 km).
-AFRC WC-130 reconnaissance aircraft would most likely be flying at 10,000 ft (3 km).
-N43RF to ensure a clear vertical path for dropsondes and AXBTs.
+AFRC WC-130H reconnaissance aircraft would most likely be flying at 10,000 ft (3 km).
+N43RF would lead N42RF to ensure a clear vertical path for dropsondes and AXBTs.

-The nominal short survey pattern will be a figure-4 pattern that is designed to be flown on two successive days in coordination with maximum radial distances for N43RF of 108 nm (200 km) and for N42RF of 119 nm (220 km) (Figs. 5 and 6).
+The nominal short survey pattern will be a figure-4 pattern that is designed to be flown on two successive days (Figs. 2 and 3).
 The pattern is designed to be flown in 2.5 h.
-Should the storm be close to a staging base, and more time is available for the survey, a three-legged long 'butterfly' pattern will be flown with maximum flight legs of 97 nm (180 km) for N43RF and 109 nm (200) km for N42RF, and requiring 4 h, as shown in Fig. 7.
+Should the storm be close to a staging base, and more time is available for the survey, a three-legged long 'butterfly' pattern will be flown with maximum flight legs of 97 nm (180 km) for N43RF and 109 nm (200) km for N42RF, and requiring 4 h, as shown in Fig. 4.

-The prime purpose of the survey pattern is to record data that will (1) allow the large scale structure of the storm to be analyzed, (2) allow bulk aerodynamic flux estimates to be computed using a variety of existing parameterizations and (3) to deploy sequences of GPS-sondes at short time intervals during eyewall penetration.
+The prime purpose of the survey pattern (Figs. 2 or 4) is to record data that will (1) allow the large scale structure of the storm to be analyzed, (2) allow bulk aerodynamic flux estimates to be computed using a variety of existing parameterizations and (3) to deploy sequences of GPS-sondes at short time intervals during eyewall penetration.
 Alignment of the pattern will depend on storm direction of motion, ABL shear orientation and distribution of pre-storm floats/buoys.
-We are proposing to use an 8-channel dropsonde receiving system on N42RF, where 8 GPS-sondes at 10-20 s intervals will be deployed following 4 GPS-sondes from N43RF to obtain a sequence of up to 12 GPS-sondes along four radial legs through the eyewall.
-Three AXBTs, at the beginning, middle and end of the 12-sonde sequence, will be deployed from N43RF.
+We will use an 8-channel dropsonde receiving system on N42RF, where 8 GPS-sondes at 10-20 s intervals will be deployed following 4 GPS-sondes from N43RF to obtain a sequence of up to 12 GPS-sondes along four radial legs through the eyewall, as well as AXBT's and sonobuoys - the eyewall dropsonde module described below.
 Four additional sondes and AXBTs will be deployed from N42RF at 27 nm (50 km) intervals for the outer portion of each flight leg.
 The primary purpose of this measurement strategy is to diagnose the surface drag and enthalpy exchange coefficients at high winds using budget methods developed at the Massachusetts Institute of Technology (MIT).